bryanmax9/AWS-MachineLearningProject/README.md

 Now, we will need to finalize the image-classifier configurations.
 All of these configurations are needed for the trained model to be as accurate as possible.

-So the next code cell would be:
+So the next 2 separate code cells would be, run one by one and wait for the first one to finish:

 ```bash
 import glob